Makcxim/RCSParser/README.md

-# Simple SocialClub jobs finder
+# Rockstar Social Club Parser
 Can give you all needed jobs by link or filters.
 With page size, page count and page offset.